khchenTW/khchen-academic/content/publication/formal-verification-of-resource-synchronization-protocol-implementations-a-case-study-in-rtems/index.md

   - Kuan-Hsun Chen
   - Jian-Jia Chen
 doi: 10.1109/TCAD.2022.3197501
-publication: Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)
+publication: Transactions on Computer-Aided Design of Integrated Circuits and Systems, presented in EMSOFT'22
-publication_short: Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), presented in EMSOFT'22
+publication_short: TCAD, presented in EMSOFT'22
 abstract: "To avoid race conditions and ensure data integrity, resource synchronization protocols have been widely studied in real-time systems for decades, providing systematical policies to guarantee a bound on priority